Contracting and Negotiating for Event ManagersDiscover how to secure the best value from venues and suppliers and ensure your contracts are watertight

 It’s all in the preparation

-- Identifying the end goal
+- Identifying the end goal and understanding what success looks like

 - Understanding your event and knowing your brief